ankitpushpam/Web-Scraping/Readme.md

 This Python script scrapes and analyzes housing data for the Hayward city area.
 It provides insights into popular house types, styles, and the relationship between sold prices and square footage.

-## Usage

-1. Install required libraries.
-2. Ensure you have the `web_Scraping.py` module.
-3. Run the script to perform web scraping and analysis.

 ## Dependencies

 - `urllib`, `BeautifulSoup`, `pandas` for data handling.